fullstackopen-2019/fullstackopen-2019.github.io/src/content/1/en/part1a.md

   )
 }
 ```

-In other words, the function returns the value of the expression.
+As is evident, the function returns the value of the expression and does nothing else.

-The function defining the component may contain any kind of Javascript code.
+But the function defining the component can contain any kind of JavaScript code.
 Modify your component to be as follows and observe what happens in the console:

 ```js
 const App = () => {